Ritwik214/Task/README.md

 ## run:-
-npm dev    // To start the project
+npm run dev    // To start the project